cuadongdakhoa-stack/web323/replit.md

 - Verify OPENROUTER_API_KEY is set
 - Check API quota and billing
 - Review error logs for specific issues
+- Ensure UTF-8 encoding header is set for Vietnamese text

+**Chatbot messages not displaying**
+- Fixed: API response must be parsed with `.json()` in mutation
+- Check that Content-Type includes `charset=utf-8`
+- Verify Perplexity model is `perplexity/sonar-pro` (updated from deprecated model)

 ## Contributing